 How we can help

 The first step towards claiming the compensation you deserve is to contact Accident Advice Helpline.
-Because we’re backed by our patron Esther Rantzen so you know you can trust us to handle your claim professionally.
-Most claims can be processed over the phone, and a quick call to our freephone helpline on 0800 689 0500 could get the ball rolling on your claim today – plus we offer a 100% no win, no fee* service to all our customers.
+Because we’re backed by our patron 0800 689 5659 could get the ball rolling on your claim today – plus we offer a no win no fee service to all our customers.
 Call us today and you’re assured of a friendly, no-obligation chat with one of our specialist advisers – and we’re open 24/7.